Customize calendar feeds

 How and whether or not a feed preview displays depends upon:

-Tip You can also preview a feed by copying the feed URL and using the URL to subscribe to the feed from within the feed reader you typically use.
+Tip For RSS or Atom feeds, you can also preview a feed by copying the feed URL and using the URL to subscribe to the feed from within the feed reader you typically use.

 If you want to provide links on your webpages for a choice of different feeds, you can build your own URLs in addition to customizing the default feed.
 For example, if you publish a calendar of events for a group of nightclubs, you might want provide viewers with the current week's all-ages vs. 21 and older shows, or the current week's shows at each club.